djilad/ansible_tuto/README.md

 # ansible_tuto
-we are just testing dude
+we are just testing pleaaaaaaaaaaaaaaaaaasee
-fuckoff
-jdkfjkqjslfkjldkgjqlkjgfjqlkfqjgl